oaalto/tools-programmer-homework/README.md

 A simple testing scaffold is provided for testing and development convenience.
 You can `cargo run` the scaffold in one terminal to start up the testing web server and then run `cargo test` in another to send a test request to it.
-You can modify the test and add new ones as desired.
+You can modify the existing test and add new ones as desired.